safarahman9/cyber-sidekick/desktop-app/build.md

 ## What it does

-`main.js` opens a native window pointed at your live deployment (`unique-khapse-3e711e.netlify.app`).
+`main.js` opens a native window pointed at your live deployment (`aicybersafetysuperhero.netlify.app`).
 It is not a separate offline app — the chat, diary, and privacy scanner still call your Netlify functions over the internet exactly like the website and extension do.
 This keeps one source of truth: fix a bug in the web app, and the desktop app is